pb66/OEM-documentation/Applications/HomeEnergyMonitor/HomeEnergyMonitor.md

 **My Electric**

+**Note** myelectric has now been integrated in an application specific dashboards module called app.
+On emoncms.org this is available under the Apps tab.
+The github repository for the app module can be found here https://github.com/emoncms/app and can be installed by downloading or git cloneing into the emoncms/Modules folder.

 Click on the My Electric tab.
 Click on the wrench top-right on the my electric page to bring up the configuration interface.

 Select under the power feed: CT1 Power, and under the bar graph feed: CT1 Wh, select *'watt hours elapsed'* for *'Bar graph feed type'*.
 Click save to complete.